Skip to content

 d.
 Controlling

-Explanation: Evaluation is part of the controlling function, ensuring that objectives
+Explanation: Evaluation is part of the controlling function, ensuring that objectives are being met and standards maintained.

 21. Which management function involves setting clear goals and objectives